Redon-Tech/Roblox-Purchasing-Hub/WEBSITE/README.md

 # Website
-This is a possible future feature, will probably only be for the hosted options of the system
+Will probably only be included in the hosted oprions.